To see the other types of publications on this topic, follow the link: Women and literature Feminism and literature.

 Abstract:

 The object of the research is the image of writing women of the two periods which is revealed in novels written by Helen Fielding and Candace Bushnell as well as Virginia Woolf’s essay.
 In the novels written by the contemporary writers, the The novels written by Candace Bushnell and Helen Fielding reveal the contemporary cosmopolitan female writers.
 Each of the novels emphasizes sexual equality, freedom of choice and woman’s emancipation.
 Olivia is a fearless journalist who finds evil traces in every beauty topic that she covers.
-Moreover, writing is the essential matter for travelling and facing hazardous situations.
+Moreover, writing is the essential matter for travelling and fac

 APA, Harvard, Vancouver, ISO, and other styles